batudal/honestwork-docs/docs/concepts/membership/membership.md

 ## AI generated visuals
+Genesis NFT is the first on-chain asset of HonestWork.
+It's deployed on Ethereum Mainnet and verified.

 NFT visuals are generated with same exact prompt but different seeds on MidJourney.
-Only 1000 is generated so far since it's not clear if we will introduce a new membership model in the future.
+Only 1000 unique visuals are generated so far since it's not clear if we will introduce a new membership model in the future and hardcap this collection.

 Below is a selection of NFT's that are not yet minted.
-Visit [minting page](https://honestwork.app/mint) to mint one 😎
+See the genesis collection on [opensea.io/honestwork-genesis](https://opensea.io/collection/honestwork-genesis "Genesis Collection").

 ![](https://honestwork-userfiles.fra1.cdn.digitaloceanspaces.com/docs_nft.png)